 Our advisory consultation fees are negotiable.
 The final fee, as agreed upon, will be outlined in our advisory consultation services agreement.
-The advisory consultation services engagement is complete upon completing the agreed-upon consultation session(s) or delivery of our analysis report.
+The engagement is complete upon completing the agreed-upon consultation session(s) or delivery of our analysis report.
 Clients must enter into a new agreement for additional consultations.